nexcess/nexcess-api-docs/Ssl-cert.md

 ```

-### Create a Certificate
+### Create a certificate

 There are two variations to creating a certificate.
 In the first one a signing Certificate Signing Request and Private Key are supplied, in the other they are not.
 In the second scenario, the system will collect the needed information and generate the CSR and Key for the user.

 In both scenarios, the type of certificate being purchased must be specified by giving the "package id" for the certificate type being purchased.
-For a complete list of values use the [Types of Certificates that can be purchased](Packages.md#types-of-certificates-that-can-be-purchased) endpoint.
+For a complete list of values use the [Types of certificates that can be purchased](Packages.md#types-of-certificates-that-can-be-purchased) endpoint.

-#### Creating a Certificate from a CSR and Private Key
+#### Creating a certificate from a CSR and Private Key

 This is very similar to importing an existing certificate.
-The difference is that when creating a Certificate, the Certificate itself is omitted and the CSR is provided.
+The difference is that when creating a certificate, the certificate itself is omitted and the CSR is provided.
 Additionally two other parameters are provided, `months` and `package_id`.

 __Parameters__